SergeyFM/SergeyFM/README.md

 * Gas measurement equipment (Mirax-safety) - 8 mos.,
 * Pharmaceutical industry (STADA) - currently.

-💻 Following years in technical pre-sales roles, where I honed both my technical acumen and interpersonal skills, I have exclusively focused on software development.
-I began my journey on CodeWars, enhancing my skills in C++, Kotlin, and later C#, achieving a 2kyu level.
+💻 Following years in technical pre-sales roles, which enhanced both my technical acumen and interpersonal skills, I have exclusively focused on software development.
+I began my journey on CodeWars, working on my skills in C++, Kotlin, and later C#, achieving a 2kyu level.
 Subsequently, I leveraged these skills in real-world projects, some of which are showcased on my GitHub.
  <DIV align="right"> <a href="https://www.codewars.com/users/SergeyFM" target="_blank">    <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light">  </a> </DIV>

 ***